 With its pipeline full of biotech drugs, Biogen (formerly Biogen Idec) aims to meet the unmet needs of patients around the world.
 The biotech giant is focused on developing treatments in the areas of immunology and neurology.
 Its product roster includes best-selling Avonex, a popular drug for the treatment of relapsing multiple sclerosis (MS); Tysabri, a drug treatment for MS and Crohn's disease; Rituxan, a monoclonal antibody developed jointly with Genentech that treats non-Hodgkin's lymphoma and rheumatoid arthritis; and Fumaderm, a psoriasis drug marketed in Germany.
-Biogen serves customers in more than 90 countries.
-The company was founded in 1978.
+Other products include Plegridy for MS and Alprolix for hemophilia B. Founded in 1978, Biogen serves customers in more than 90 countries.

-Biogen's top selling drug, Avonex, is sold in markets around the globe and accounts for more than half of annual revenues.
-The firm's Avonex pen, a single-use autoinjector version of the drug for once-weekly dosing, gained FDA approval for US marketing in early 2012.
+Among Biogen's top selling drugs, Avonex is sold in markets around the globe and accounts for 30% of annual revenues.
+The firm's Avonex pen is a single-use autoinjector version of the drug for once-weekly dosing.

 Another top-selling global drug is Tysabri, bringing in about 20% of revenues.
 Tysabri was co-marketed with Elan until 2013 when Biogen purchased full rights.
 Despite the drug's troubled regulatory history -- the drug can only be prescribed under a strict risk management plan due to the possible side effect of a rare brain condition -- the company continues to pursue additional uses for the drug.